pudly/schmopera-hugo/content/articles/carmen-another-tillotson-triumph.md

 related_articles = [""]
 related_companies = ["scene/companies/regina-opera.md"]
 related_people = [""]
-short_description = ""
-slug = "carmen-another-tillotson-triumph"
-title = "Carmen: another Tillotson triumph"
+short_description = "Her strong, sexy, independent – even feminist – rendition of Georges Bizet's titular character was as great as you will find on any opera stage.
+First and foremost, Ms. Tillotson is an actress, who doesn't rest on the laurels of her vocal gifts (which are prodigious)." slug = "carmen-another-tillotson-triumph" title = "Carmen: another Tillotson triumph"
 +++
 If you're going to present _Carmen_, you'd better have a great Carmen.
 Regina Opera, blessed with the talents of Lara Michole Tillotson, indeed had just that.
 Ms. Tillotson, who has driven the success of Regina Opera’s productions of _The Medium_ (as Madam Flora) and _Il trovatore_ (delivering one of the all-time great renditions of "Stride la vampa") once again triumphed here.
 Her strong, sexy, independent – even feminist – rendition of Georges Bizet's titular character was as great as you will find on any opera stage.
-First and foremost, Ms. Tillotson is an actress, who doesn't rest on the laurels of her vocal gifts (which are prodigious.)
+First and foremost, Ms. Tillotson is an actress, who doesn't rest on the laurels of her vocal gifts (which are prodigious).
 Another requirement for the role is to be a convincing dancer and here, again, Ms. Tillotson more than fills the bill.

 _Carmen_ is, of course, a perfect show on paper; the libretto and score are true partners.
 Every scene and musical moment is memorable; nothing is perfunctory or wasted.